 As it was getting a bit late, we started walking down looking for a place to eat.
 We found a small open space overlooking the hills, with houses lined up on the opposite side.
 There was a bank and what looked like two bars (but one of them with no name or sign outside).
 The other one, Café-bar Sonia y Yoli, is the only one appearing on Google Maps.

 It was quite noisy, and we sat between two groups of people.
 On one side, there was a group of middle-aged men and a few younger fellas discussing olive groves.
-On the other side, there was a few couples and a three or four-year old running around signing El conejo de la Lole – a dirty song that refers to a woman’s intimate parts.
+On the other side, there were a few couples and a three or four-year old running around singing El conejo de la Lole – a dirty song that refers to a woman’s intimate parts.
 His parents didn’t seem bothered in the slightest.

 Nobody came out, so a man from the family sitting next to us approached our table and took drink orders.
 We asked whether they served any food.